 A nocturnal wildlife walk: The best way to see lorises in Sri Lanka?

 But the loris soon tired of looking at us and moved on with its life.
-We watched, transfixed, as the little creature climbed along the branches and, coming to rest, even had a sneaky scratch, lifting an arm above its head and rubbing its underarm with a tiny hand.
+We watched, transfixed, as the little one climbed along the branches.
+Coming to rest, it had a sneaky scratch, lifting an arm above its head and rubbing its underarm with a tiny fist.
 Cuteness overload.

-Departing Jetwing and heading back for our decidedly less glamorous B&B farther down the road, we thanked our lucky stars/moons/miscellaneous celestial bodies that the rain hadn’t ruined our chances of sighting this adorable animal in the flesh, as it were.
-If seeing lorises in the wild isn’t quite an option, this is surely the next best thing.
-Certainly beats the Youtube videos.
+Departing Jetwing and heading back for our decidedly less glamorous B&B farther down the road, we thanked our lucky everythings that the rain hadn’t ruined our chances of sighting this adorable animal in the flesh, as close up as humanly and humanely possible.